ourhimalayas/txt/content/gettr/README.md

 `@harnwell 12/26/2021 5:38 PM (UTC)`

 Attempts to suppress news on the potential #XianVariant are collapsing. <br/><br/>CNN’s Jessie Yeung (!) hilariously suggests that president Xi “Mayor Vaughn” Jinping locked down 13 million people in Xian City six weeks before the Olympics, because of just 6 Delta infections from a Pakistan flight.
 Yeah right [part 2 of 2] <br/><br/>https://www.cnn.com/2021/12/23/china/xian-china-covid-lockdown-intl-hnk/index.html

 ---

-**:arrows_clockwise: miles 已轉發**

-`@harnwell 12/26/2021 5:37 PM (UTC)`

-HBO Vice’s Isobel Yeung (!) tried to get away with deceptively editing an interview with @Miles Guo.
-HBO didn’t expect Guo to have — and release — the unedited original LOL. <br/><br/>Beware CCP shills folks!
-No-one should believe their attempted deflection of #XianVariant either [part 1 of 2]
-> `@stevebannon 12/26/2021 4:10 PM (UTC)`<br/>Miles Guo is smart enough to film his entire interview and put it online to expose the lies and misrepresentations of Vice/HBO — these lies are what we expect from American Media companies that grovel and kowtow to the criminals in Beijing — where the unrelenting exposes the bio weapons lab in Wuhan, the lies of the criminal Fauci, the organ harvesting by CCP elites, the travesty of the Berlin/Genocide Games<br/><br/>Vice/HBO are running dogs for a criminal regime in Beijing that needs to be destroyed for the sake of Laobaixing, the American People and all mankind. <br/><br/>Thank Heaven for Miles Guo <br/><br/>#milesguo @Miles #laobaixing #china #fjb #warroom #freechina #freehongkong #beijing #beijingbiden <br/><br/>https://gettr.com/post/pkexq84603

----